tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 The CN can decide how the peer connections should be selected from the routing table by either:
  - manually selecting a subset,
  - automatically selecting a random subset or
- - selecting a subset of neighbouring nodes with similar node ids.
+ - selecting a subset of neighbouring nodes with similar node IDs.

  Maintaining communication channels is important and the following process can be followed in an attempt to keep peer connections alive:
 For an existing peer connection.